ayushch05/Ayush-s-Portfolio-for-Robotic-Project/index.md

 After assembling and setting up all the parts on my rover to create my base project, the first milestone I completed was getting my rover to follow the instructions of my arduino code in order to do basic actions like moving backward, moving forward, and turning towards one direction.
 I struggled to complete this milestone initially because my rover wouldn’t follow the instructions of my arduino code.
 - My problem was that when my rover instructed to move forward, it would rotate very fast in the counterclockwise or clockwise direction.
 - The arduino code was right, so I knew there was nothing wrong with the software part of my rover.
+- Each TT motor has a black and red wires attached as a terminal for battery voltage.
+The voltage flows from the positive terminal of the battery to the negative terminal
-- I forgot that my motors are set in the wrong direction.
+- I forgot that my motors are set in the opposite direction, so I also have to make the red and black wire terminals
 - This is my arduino code:
 ```
   void loop() {